xenify-io/litepaper/Litepaper.md

 Xenify's inbuilt swap fee and protocol fee allocation mechanisms create a mutually beneficial environment for all participants.
 Staked XNF holders receive an impressive 50% of swap fees as native chain rewards on all supported chains, while the remaining 50% supports Xenify's ongoing development, marketing, and outreach initiatives.
 This strategic allocation is crucial for raising awareness, driving adoption, and fostering long-term growth and sustainability for the protocol, benefiting both users and the protocol itself.

-Furthermore, Xenify's unique design ensures that 100% of the protocol fees generated from the burning of DXN and xYSL are distributed back to XNF stakers.
+Furthermore, Xenify's unique design ensures that 100% of the burn fees generated from the burning of DXN and xYSL are distributed back to XNF stakers.
 This approach further incentivizes user participation and enhances rewards for those actively engaged with the protocol.

 Central to Xenify's commitment to fairness and transparency is its distinctive distribution model.
 There will be no team, founder, or investor allocations, and the only way to mint XNF tokens is through active participation in the ecosystem by burning or swapping tokens.
 This approach guarantees a truly equitable distribution of XNF tokens, rewarding users for their contributions and nurturing a community-driven protocol.